 Read about the life-changing and life-saving stories you are helping to create by providing Diabetic Alert Dogs to Australians in need.

-Eliza and Sal
+Eliza & Sal

 “Sal is my best little friend!
 I’m always so confident in my diabetes management because I know I have her support.
 I’m less anxious about hypoglycaemia and know I have a companion to pick me up on the hard days,” says Eliza.